chpf/clock-in/README.md

 - `clock-in`
 - `clock-out`
-- `recalculate-ours`
+- `recalculate-hours`

-Clocking in and out adds the folowwing syntax to the YAML-Frontmatter of the active document.
+Clocking in and out adds the following syntax to the YAML-Frontmatter of the active document.
 Recalculating recalculates.

 ```yaml
 ---
 LOGBOOK: